Fellow Roles & Responsibilities

 First Year (PGY-4):

 The first-year fellow completes all twelve (12) ACGME/RRC-required clinical months during his/her first year at Tulane University Health Sciences Center.
-He/she is assigned to one month in the Microbiology Laboratory Tulane University Hospital and Clinic (TUHC), and ten months divided between the Tulane University Hospital & Clinic (TUHC) Infectious Diseases Service (consultation), the MCLNO Infectious Diseases Consult Service, one month of Ambulatory ID and an optional month of Pediatric ID.
+He/she is assigned to one month in the Microbiology Laboratory at Tulane University Hospital and Clinic (TUHC), and ten months divided between the Tulane University Hospital & Clinic (TUHC) Infectious Diseases Service (consultation), and the UMCNO Infectious Diseases Consult Service.

 One additional month is allocated for vacation, and time is also allowed for sick leave, educational meetings/specialty conferences, board examinations, etc. per the Tulane Residency guidelines.

 This fellow serves directly under the supervision of the full-time ID faculty and ID Section Chief/Program Director.
 The fellow participates in the evaluation and treatment of each patient admitted or referred to his Service, including primary care and consultation patients.
 He/she, with the assistance of the attending, is responsible for directly supervising and teaching all students and residents assigned to the Service.
-Rounds are made daily and at least once on weekends with the faculty attending.
+Rounds are made daily, including weekends, with the faculty attending.
 Fellows organize, together with their student(s) and/or resident(s), clinical presentations from their respective Services for the weekly ID Conference (1-2 per fellow every 2 months) and Citywide ID Conference (one per fellow every 2-3 months).

-While on all rotations, the fellow attends an ID continuity clinic at MCLNO (Tulane ID Clinic at HOP).
-Fellows may also participate in the second-year student Physical Diagnosis course, depending on level of interest and need.
-Fellows take call from home every third or fourth weekend and after 4 pm weekdays one or two nights per week.
+While on all rotations, the fellow attends an ID continuity clinic at UMCNO (Tulane ID Clinic at HOP).
+Fellows take call from home every third or fourth weekend and on weeknights for their respective service.